Drilling into Europa would be the biggest engineering challenge. To show this, I’ll calculate the required energy to pierce Europa’s ice surface.

 Building our tunnel wall fast

-When water molecules move slow ice forms.
-This is because of low energy.
+Ice forms when water molecules move slowly because of low energy.

 After we melt the ice in Method #2, this becomes a big concern.
 The ice may reform higher up in our tunnel the farther the water molecules get from our heat source.

-Keeping in mind our tunnel will be 25 kilometers in depth.
+Keep in mind, our tunnel is 25 kilometers in depth.

-And, there are many other issues that we touched on, that’ll drive us to want to build our tunnel wall fast.
+Also, many other issues exist that’ll drive us to build our tunnel as fast as possible.

 Lake Vostok as a guiding example from Earth